A pressure sore is a lesion that develops on the skin and underlying tissues, usually over bony areas, due to unrelieved pressure.

 paralysisBone fractureSwelling or water retentionDry skinFever

-Symptoms of a pressure ulcer may include: Skin tissue that feels firm or boggyLocal redness, warmth, tenderness, or swellingReddish or purplish skin discoloration, often over a bony areaPain or itching of the skinBlistering, sores, skin breakdown, or drainage
+Symptoms of a pressure sore may include: Skin tissue that feels firm or boggyLocal redness, warmth, tenderness, or swellingReddish or purplish skin discoloration, often over a bony areaPain or itching of the skinBlistering, sores, skin breakdown, or drainage

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Pressure sores are staged according to the depth and tissues that are involved.